emerald-dao/beginner-cadence-course/README.md

 ## 💚 Emerald Academy

-This course is being used inside of <a href="https://academy.ecdao.org" target="_blank">Emerald Academy</a>, which is a series of educational resources & bootcamps created by your *best* friends at Emerald City.
+This course was created by <a href="https://academy.ecdao.org" target="_blank">Emerald Academy</a>, which is a series of educational resources & bootcamps created by your *best* friends at <a href="https://ecdao.org/" target="_blank">Emerald City</a>.
 If you're interested in more educational content or getting involved in the broader Emerald City community, come join our <a href="https://discord.gg/emeraldcity" target="_blank">Discord</a> :)

 ## 🏁 Ending Remarks